Menstrie Castle: Later history

 The castle was purchased by George Abercromby of Tullibody House in 1719, and his family held the estate until 1924, although the buildings had begun to deteriorate from around 1750.
 George's son, Ralph Abercromby, who became a major British military hero, was born here in 1734.
-From around 1740 the castle was only used for summer use and the family relocated to Tullibody House each winter, and the castle was allowed to decay somewhat.
-In both 1752 and 1753 the house was occupied during the summer during the visits of John Ramsay of Ochtertyre who was a friend of Ralph.
+From around 1740, the castle was only used for summer use and the family relocated to Tullibody House each winter, and the castle was allowed to decay somewhat.
+In both 1752 and 1753, the house was occupied during the summer during the visits of John Ramsay of Ochtertyre who was a friend of Ralph.

 By the end of the Second World War, the castle was in such disrepair that the Scottish actor and conservationist, Moultrie Kelsall, led a campaign to secure funding and protection to aid its restoration.

-In 1960 the Castle was listed Category A, as a building of national importance (but only receiving statutory protection in December 1970).
+In 1960, the Castle was listed Category A, as a building of national importance (but only receiving statutory protection in December 1970).

 Restoration

 In March 1957 actor and presenter Moultrie Kelsall began a campaign to raise funds to restore the building.

 The building was restored by Clackmannanshire County Council, under the guidance of county architect William Higgins Henry (1905-1984), winning a Scottish Civic Trust award for restoration in 1962 (plaqued).
 The building was converted into four flats and a courtyard of new houses created to the east side.
 By 1964 the restoration was completed.

 The restoration retained the fine 16th century entrance arch, but replaced stone on the ground floor either side of this arch.

 The eastern gable has fireplaces in it where a 17th-century extension was demolished.

-The National Trust for Scotland care for the two ground floor flats and it is open to the public (on a restricted basis, two days per week).
+The National Trust for Scotland care for the two ground floor flats and it is open to the public (on a restricted basis by appointment).